 The Abbey Theatre’s role as a public face of the nation, abroad and within Ireland, was a central concern of the Cumann na nGaedheal and Fianna Fáil governments.
-In fact, during the Irish Civil War, the capitl’s theatres had been a space for contesting the identity of the nation.
-In March 1923, the Minister for Home Affairs in the Republican government, Padraig O’Ruitleis, demanded that all theatres close as an act of mourning for Republicans who had been executed by Free State forces.
-The Free State Army the Abbey to ensure that the theatre stayed open.
+In fact, during the Irish Civil War, the capital’s theatres had been a space for contesting the identity of the nation.
+In March 1923, the Minister for Home Affairs in the Republican government (the alternative government established by the anti-treaty opposition), Padraig O’Ruitleis, demanded that all theatres close as an act of mourning for Republicans who had been executed by Free State forces.
+The Free State Army was dispatched to the Abbey to ensure that the theatre stayed open.
 This was a symbolic act that endorsed the Abbey as the theatre of the new state, but it was also an act of protection, since Yeats’s role as a Senator had the effect, in Gregory’s words, of making the Abbey ‘a good target’.
 After the Civil War, the first Cumann na nGaedheal government saw the potential for the theatre to work as a tool for unification, or at least for the presentation of a unified idea of the nation.
 In the first discussion of a subsidy for the Abbey in the Committee on Finance, Blythe argued, ‘I think we must have this sort of institution, and the sort of activities it stands for, in this country if we are to keep the affection of the citizens of the country for the country in the way we would like it to be kept’.
 By the time of the Plough riots, Cumann na nGaedheal’s position as the majority seemed secure, and it would have been against the government’s political interest to kowtow to the demands of the Republican women of Cumann na mBan.

-In addition to the potential for the Abbey to act as a platform to endorse the power of the state, both the government and Irish citizens were keenly aware of the international prestige of the theatre and its tourists to Dublin.
+In addition to the potential for the Abbey to act as a platform to endorse the power of the state, both the government and Irish citizens were keenly aware of the international prestige of the theatre and its capacity to bring tourists to Dublin.
 Increasing tourism, it was hoped, would boost the blighted post-war economy.
-This point raised by Blythe in the first vote on the theatre’s subsidy. e had argued that the Abbey above any other agency had made ‘the name of this country so favourably known abroad’.
-Similarly, at the Abbey’s twenty-first birthday celebration, which was held in advance of the first occasion of the subsidy’s renewal, Blythe praised the Abbey as ‘a most important national asset’ and commended its role in creating ‘an interest in, and respect for, Ireland in places where, but for the Abbey, there would have been neither’.
+This point had also been raised by Blythe in the first vote on the theatre’s subsidy.
+He had argued that the Abbey above any other agency had made ‘the name of this country so favourably known abroad’.
+Similarly, at the Abbey’s twenty-first birthday celebration, which was held in advance of the first occasion of the subsidy’s renewal in 1926, Blythe praised the Abbey as ‘a most important national asset’ and commended its role in creating ‘an interest in, and respect for, Ireland in places where, but for the Abbey, there would have been neither’.
 Since the Abbey’s role in advertising the nation had been a significant argument to justify the government’s subsidy, it is unsurprising that there were objections within and outside of government to The Plough and the Stars.
 After the riots, Blythe successfully emphasised the theatre’s educational role in order to manoeuvre the renewal and increase of the grant, but the Plough did not cease to be controversial.
 In 1930 the play was cause for further objection when the Abbey planned to perform it alongside two other controversial plays, John Bull’s Other Island and The Playboy of the Western World, at the height of ‘the Tourist season’.
 The Nation argued against the productions: